getsentry/sentry.engineering/data/blog/js-sdk-v8-retrospective.md

 You can read more about all the changes we did and how to migrate from v7 to v8 either in the [Browser JS Migration docs](https://docs.sentry.io/platforms/javascript/migration/v7-to-v8/) or in the [Node JS Migration docs](https://docs.sentry.io/platforms/javascript/guides/node/migration/v7-to-v8/).

-This blog post does not aim to explain all the changes we did in v8.
-Instead, the goal of this post is to discuss takeaways we made while and after working on this large release, as well as sharing things we’d do the same or differently in future major releases.
+This blog post does not aim to explain all the changes we made in v8.
+Instead, the goal of this post is to discuss takeaways we identified while and after working on this large release, as well as sharing things we’d do again or differently in future major releases.

-## Things that we want to improve in the future
+## Things we want to improve in the future

 ### Shipping smaller majors